gskumar1010/watsonxai-OpenshiftAI/README.md

 4. Create an environment variable file https://www.ibm.com/docs/en/cloud-paks/cp-data/4.8.x?topic=information-setting-up-installation-environment-variables and source it
-   Attached the sample file which I used
+   <br/> Attached the sample file which I used.

  5. Login to the OCP cluster using cpd-cli